This is article 5 of 5 in the Fincentive founding series. Start from the beginning →

 Here is a question worth thinking about for a moment: in five years' time, will UK pension schemes still be delivering paper payslips and P60s to their members?

 Many people in the pensions industry, when pressed on it, would say yes.
 Probably.
-The move to digital is happening — many schemes and administrators are actively working towards it — but the pace is slow, the barriers are real, and the annual paper communication remains the default for a significant proportion of the 10–11 million people currently receiving a pension in payment.
+The move to digital is happening, with many schemes and administrators actively working towards it, but the pace is slow, the barriers are real, and the annual paper communication remains the default for a significant proportion of the 11 million people currently receiving a defined benefit, public sector or annuity pension in the UK.

 That answer is worth examining.
-Not because paper is inherently wrong.
-But because it reveals something about how the industry still deals with this particular communication — as an operational necessity rather than a relationship asset.
-The payslip has been treated as a receipt for so long that the question of what else it could be hasn’t seriously been asked.
+Not because paper is inherently wrong, but because it reveals something about how the industry still treats this particular communication: as an operational necessity rather than a relationship asset.
+The payslip has been treated as a receipt for so long that the question of what else it could be has not been asked at the scale the moment now warrants.

-The people that change that thinking first will discover something valuable.
+The providers that ask it first will find something valuable.
 Something that took decades to build, is trusted by millions, and has barely been used.

 A data asset hiding in plain sight

 The pension payment is a remarkable thing.
-It is a verified income source — perhaps not the full picture, but the foundation of one.
+It is a verified income source.
+Not the full picture, but the foundation of one.
 It arrives on a known date.
 It comes from a trusted institution.
 It goes to a known individual at a known address.
-It is regular, expected, and guaranteed as guaranteed can be.
-The communication that accompanies it — currently annual for many, sitting in a portal — has barely scratched the surface of what that relationship could carry.
+It is regular, expected, and as guaranteed as guaranteed can be.
+The communication that accompanies it, currently annual for many members and detached from the moment of payment, has barely begun to use what that relationship could carry.

-Banks can see income arriving.
+Banks see income arriving.
 The pension scheme is the source of it.
-That’s a different kind of data relationship — and a more trusted one.
+That is a different kind of data relationship, and a more trusted one.

 That information sits largely unused beyond confirming the payment itself.

 The people most likely to need income verification at or in retirement are the least well-served by the infrastructure available to them.
-That asymmetry is significant — but solvable.
+That asymmetry is significant.
+It is also solvable.

 And income verification is only one application.
-The same verified income signal — flowing through connected digital infrastructure — becomes the foundation for unclaimed benefit eligibility, vulnerability identification, and member communications that can actually respond to circumstances rather than letting them lay silent.
+The same verified income signal, flowing through connected digital infrastructure, becomes the foundation for unclaimed benefit eligibility, vulnerability identification, and member communications that can respond to circumstances rather than leave them silent.
 The payslip stops being a confirmation and starts to become a connection.

 The cost of the status quo

-Many other parts of the financial services ecosystem have done the maths and made a different calculation.
+Other parts of financial services have done the maths and made a different calculation.
 Banking moved from paper statements to apps.
 Insurance moved from annual letters to real-time notifications.
-Utilities, retail, health — all have digitised their primary customer communication and found that the connection itself became valuable.
+Utilities, retail, health: each has digitised its primary customer communication and discovered that the connection itself became valuable.
 The pension payslip is the last significant holdout in a sector where the customer relationship is arguably the most important of all.

 The cost of the status quo is no longer just philosophical.
-It is rising, literally, every time the price of a stamp goes up.
+It rises, literally, every time the price of a stamp goes up.

 Data as a strategic asset